Chronology

 Fall 1941

 Enrolls in History through the Ages, taught by Robert Fanning, a yearlong survey course of Western, Asian and Indian art history.
-Textbook is Art through the Ages by Helen Gardner.
+Textbook is Art through the Ages by Helen Gardner, in which he makes several sketches.
 Takes first drawing class taught by Hoyt Sherman, Drawing from Life.
 Learns about the concept of kinesthetic drawing, which is based on psychological optics.
-In 1945, Sherman realizes his “flash lab,” a totally darkened room in which a tachistoscope projects slides of objects in quick succession.
+In 1945, Sherman realizes his "flash lab," a totally darkened room in which a tachistoscope projects slides of objects in quick succession.
 Students draw what they see based on the automatic recall of afterimages formed on their retinas.
-Does not experience Sherman’s flash lab, but his idea of art—reflected in statements such as, "Organized perception is what art is all about"—is deeply influenced by Sherman.
+Does not experience Sherman’s flash lab, but his idea of art—reflected in statements such as, "Organized perception is what art is all about"7Lichtenstein in the interview Swenson 1963, p.
+62. —is deeply influenced by Sherman.

 Moves to North High Street off campus in Columbus.